 Will this take practice?
 Yes.
 Is it worth it?
 You bet!

 Learn to consciously respond from a place of choice.
 In this response lies your growth and your freedom.

+Has this been helpful?
 How do you handle overwhelm and difficult people in your life?
 I’d like to know.
 Please share your thoughts, ideas and feedback with me in the comments below.
 Thanks!